 The Organization contracts with MRMC to provide health services for clients of the Organization.
 Certain board members of MRMC are on the board of the Organization.
-During the years ended June 30, 2019 and 2018, the Organization expended \$112,500 and \$300,000, respectively, to MRMC.
+During both years ended June 30, 2020 and 2019, the Organization expended \$300,000 to MRMC.

 The Organization allows the use of its facilities to CARE Elementary School.
 Certain board members of CARE are on the board of the Organization.
-During the years ended June 30, 2019 and 2018, the Organization donated \$315,000 and \$273,000, respectively, in gifted rent to CARE.
+During both years ended June 30, 2020 and 2019, the Organization donated \$315,000, in gifted rent to CARE.